ansible/ansible/docs/docsite/rst/reference_appendices/common_return_values.rst

 stdout
 ``````
-Some modules execute command line utilities or are geared for executing commands directly (raw, shell, command, etc).
+Some modules execute command line utilities or are geared for executing commands directly (raw, shell, command, and so on).
 This field contains the normal output of these utilities.

     .. code-block:: console